-I keep telling you how much I love unique combination of flavors.
-Orange and chocolate is one of them!
+My new favorite flavors combination is orange and chocolate.
 Their bittersweet taste makes them a match made in heaven.
-This cake is very moist with a subtle orange flavor.
-It reminds me of home – cozy and warm.
-The marble affect turns this simple dessert to a beauty.
+This cake is super quick to make, stays moist for days and reminds me of home, cozy and warm.
+The marble affect turns this simple cake to a beauty.

 - 1 teaspoon vanilla extract

-- In a medium bowl, whisk the eggs with the buttermilk, orange juice and zest, melted butter, oil and vanilla and orange extract.
+In a medium bowl, whisk the eggs with the buttermilk, orange juice and zest, melted butter, oil and vanilla.
 Pour the wet ingredients into the dry ingredients and stir with a wooden spoon or a rubber spatula just until combined.
 Do not over mix - the less you mix, the lighter the cake will be.

-- Dollop the orange and chocolate mixtures alternately into the pan (the post includes a photo to demonstrate it) - first, next to each other, then, in layers on top of each other.
-When done, insert a knife to the mixture (all the way down) and start swirling the batter.
-Don’t mix to the point where all the batter turns chocolaty.
+Dollop the orange and chocolate mixtures alternately into the pan (the post includes a photo to demonstrate it) - first, next to each other (like chess board), then, in layers on top of each other.
+When done, insert a knife to the mixture all the way down, and start swirling the batter gently, just don’t mix to the point where all the batter turns chocolaty.

 -The cake can be frozen for up to 2 months.
 Thaw it on the counter, still covered, or overnight in the fridge.